openbermuda/karmapi/docs/nodice/plates.rst

 Closer inspection shows a veritable galactic rotation curve.

-Watch a little longer and there is an and at the centre of the vortex.
+Watch a little longer and there is an ant at the centre of the vortex.

-It's a bit ant, around 1.5cm long.
+It's a big ant, around 1.5cm long.
 And it is spinning like mad with the same angular velocity as the rest of the vortex.

-Sometimes there is a wobble and the and gets off centre, spinning rapidly.
+Sometimes there is a wobble and the ant gets off centre, spinning rapidly.

 It rapidly spirals outwards, with its rotation decreasing in the